RIg410/vote_service/README.md

 # Voting service.
-This project is simple voting service based on Exonum framework.
+This project is simple vote service based on Exonum framework.
 This project implements operations:
 - Create a new elector.
 - Create a new candidate.